-The results from Table 3 show that the Markovian framework did not provide a reliable projection of the actual direction of prices for the period under study.
-The result seems to suggest that prices will continue to remain stable for the nine-day period when in fact there was a high degree of fluctuations in prices.
+The results from Table 3 shows that the Markovian framework did not provide a reliable projection of the actual direction of prices for the period under study.
+The

-Table 4: Probability of the system is moving to the next state (nine days prediction) for First Bank Plc.
+Table 4: Probability of the system moving to the next state (nine days prediction) for First Bank Plc.